fshchudlo/merge-it-hot/README.md

 - [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-cli.html) is used to run e2e tests.
 Thus, it should be installed.
 - After installing, you can run ```ijhttp e2e-test-run/myrequest.http``` from the project root directory, and it will run all the e2e-tests with the configured Slack and Bitbucket credentials.

+### Running the service

+- You can use provided `Dockerfile` to build an image and run it with provided ENV variables identical to variables specified in `.env.example` described above
+- Please, be aware that _service is stateful_ since it caches channels info.
+State stored in memory ( see `SlackGatewayCachedDecorator`).
+In memory caching used to keep implementation simple and efficiently serve hundreds of pull requests.
+In case of service restart, cache will be gracefully restored.
+However, if you need to run multiple instances or experience `Slack API` request limits exceeding, you will need to provide some external cache.